 In addition, the Group carries out education and awareness-raising campaigns in all the countries in which it operates via the Abertis Foundation.
 In the academic arena, Abertis funds road safety research in six leading universities around the world through its network of academic chairs set up to promote education, research and knowledge transfer between academia and the company.

-•The Abertis Board of Directors has today called the Annual General Meeting to be held on 31 March, which includes a proposed distribution to shareholders of EUR 602 million.
+•The Board of Directors of Abertis has today convened the General Shareholders’ Meeting, to be held on 27 March, which includes a proposal for distribution to shareholders of €602 million.